kounain18k/powerbi-ecommerce-sales-dashboard/README.md

 Files in This Repository :
 data_analytics_pp.pbix → Power BI dashboard file

 Details.csv & Orders.csv→ Dataset used for analysis

-dashboard.png → Preview of the dashboard
+dashboard.pdf → Preview of the dashboard